 - Steiner in lecturing audience expansion of consciousness

-- Daskalos describing this
+- Daskalos description

 - example of Eliah 'cloud around person', and also early years of Christ in Jesus